 BOT 303 Field Botany (5) Combined lecture-laboratory with intensive field experience for observational and experimental field work in native/impacted Hawaiian ecosystems.
 Field experience typically held during spring break.
 Terrestrial, freshwater, and marine habitats considered.
 A-F only.
 Pre: 202/202L and consent.
 (Once a year) DB DY

 BOT 350 Resource Management and Conservation in Hawai'i (3) Management of native Hawaiian organisms and terrestrial ecosystems with particular attention to strategies, planning, research, and management actions necessary to control alien influences and promote native species.
 Pre: college general biology.
 DB

 BOT 399 Botanical Problems (V) Individualized directed research.
 Intended for upper division botany majors.
 Repeatable six times.
+A-F only.
 Pre: 101, BIOL 172; or consent.

 BOT 400 Senior Seminar (1) Current research themes in botany presented in discussion format; reading current research papers.
 Oral presentations of primary research.
 Repeatable one time.
 BOT majors only.
 A-F only.
 Pre: 301/301L and 303, or consent.
 (Once a year)

 BOT 401 Teaching Internship (1) Teaching Internship (TI) allows upper division undergraduates to experience assisting in laboratory courses for BOT 101, 105, 201, 202, 203, or other lab courses in Botany or peer-mentoring for BOT 100, as available.
 Repeatable one time.
 BOT majors only.
 CR/NC only.
 Pre: 301/301L and 303, or consent.

 BOT 410 Plant Anatomy (3) Structure of vascular plants; origin and differentiation of tissues; relation of structure to function.
 Pre: 201.
 Co-requisite: 410L.
 Recommended: 470.
 DB